Were you inspired by a mentor as a kid? Now it’s your turn.

 We would love for you to join our community!

 We encourage applicants from all backgrounds to apply, including folx of diverse races, ethnicities, religions, languages, abilities, gender identities, sexual orientations, and ages.
-We employ staff in several positions and programs, giving employees options to work at day and overnight summer camps, after-school programs, and/or Outdoor School programs.
+We employ staff in several positions and programs, giving employees options to work in administrative roles, at day and overnight camps, after-school programs, and/or Outdoor School programs.
 We value all the unique qualities and passions our staff add to our community.

-Here are qualities some of our staff have:
+Here are qualities some of our instructors have:

 - A desire to connect youth with self, peers, and nature

 - An interest in youth development and sensitivity to participants’ life experiences and physical and emotional needs